Available Content

 ‡ Panel: Unifying the Language of Climate Change Archaeology.
 Panel presented at the 55th Annual Meeting of the Society for Historical Archaeology Conference on Historical and Underwater Archaeology, Philadelphia, PA.
 January 5-8.

 ‡ Structuring Colonial Entanglements on the Chesapeake Landscape: Exploring Evidence of Fortification from the Coan Hall Site.
 Paper presented at the 53rd Annual Meeting of the Society for Historical Archaeology Conference on Historical and Underwater Archaeology, Boston, MA.
 January 8-11.
-Access PDF
+Access PDFParker, Katherine G. (2021)

 ‡ “Still Here”: The Archaeology of Moonshine, Memory, and Identity in the South Carolina Lowcountry.
 Paper presented at the 77th Annual Meeting of the Southeastern Archaeological Conference, Durham, NC.
 October 24-27.